somewhenever/somewhenever.github.io/index.md

 Trolls, ogres, giants and gargantuan monsters, – all have a nightmarish place in the human psyche.
 Come and hear how the mighty are overcome in tales, of foolishness and bravery, from near and far flung lands.

-The storytelling trio’s success at last year’s Fringe helped kick start the Isle of Wight’s very own Somewhen Storytelling Festival, which took place in June this year.
+The storytelling trio's success at last year's Fringe helped kick start the Isle of Wight's very own Somewhen Storytelling Festival, which took place in June this year.

-Don’t miss their fresh and enthusiastic renditions of these tales.
+Don't miss their fresh and enthusiastic renditions of these tales.
 The stories may have been first told once upon a somewhenever, somewherever, a very long time ago… but be assured , these tales will stay with you long after the last word is spoken.

 <p style="text-align: center;"><a href=""><img width="50%" src="images/tis-vf--giant.png" /></a></p>